EXPOSURE AND RESPONSE PREVENTION · ERP · OCD TREATMENT

 When clients tell me they were doing exposures while still avoiding or ritualizing internally, and no one ever explained that those responses count, that is not a small mistake.
 It changes the treatment.
 This practice takes that seriously.

-When exposures were missing the real target
+When exposures were missing, the real target

-How this practice approaches it
+How does this practice approach it

 What ERP can look like in session